Logiqx/gps-details/docs/devices/garmin/advice/README.md

   - GP3S using FIT
   - Ignore Strava and SportsTrackLive
     - Don't know about Relive which is also popular
+  - Waterspeed will import GPX but not suitable for Garmin

 ### Known Issues